 I know it can seem very confusing to navigate this new body you are in, but I promise you that once you understand how to make a few tweaks, it gets better!
 I was able to lose 20 pounds by implementing these few changes.

-Having said that, please remember to seek medical advice from your healthcare provider because every woman is different, and you might have other medical concerns that need to be addressed.
+Please remember to seek medical advice from your healthcare provider because every woman is different, and you might have other medical concerns that must be addressed.

-Please also read my other blogs on this topic if you want more information!
+Please also read my other blogs on this topic for more information!

-I created four programs for women who are in menopause:
+I created Five programs for women who are in menopause:

 - PERFECT10 is for those that are busy but want to start weight training.
 All of these workouts are under 15 minutes.